-I have been farming regeneratively here for the past 12 years with my family, raising a small herd of dairy animals and other livestock using rotational grazing methods and also, growing vegetables and fruit using no till and low input methods but working towards no input.
+I have been farming regeneratively here for the past 12 years with my family, raising a small herd of dairy animals and chickens using rotational grazing methods and growing vegetables and fruit using no till and low input methods.

 Find a land mate interested in also farming regeneratively.